westarete/dotfiles/README.md

 Example: `rake deploy[redi,beta]` with roles `role[railsapp], recipe[postgre]` or `rake deploy[pasubway.com,beta]` with roles `role[webserver]`

-Destroy a server for a project
+Destroy a server for a project:
 Will ask you if you are sure, then destroy the server and its dns records.
 Very simple, maybe too simple?
 Example: `rake destroy[redi,beta]`, `rake destroy[secureport,staging]`

-* list all servers - `rake list`
+List all servers:
 Will list all the servers that have been deployed using this rake tool, or via chef.
 It will also display their IPs and their role lists.
 Example: `rake list`